 sc2tog = Single crochet decrease

 The bag measures approx. 13 cm tall and is designed to fit over 20 dice.

 Stitches are written in standard US terms.
 The main bag is written as rows worked in the round with a slip stitch to join – this is to create the level join when moving into the drawstring rounds.

 Let’s Get Started!

-Using black yarn, working in rows in the round.
+Using green yarn, working in rows in the round.

 NB.
 Slip stitch to join and chain 1 at the end of each round.